Who Put the Bomp (in the Bomp, Bomp, Bomp)

 "Who Put the Bomp (in the Bomp, Bomp, Bomp)" is a doo-wop style novelty song from 1961 by the American songwriter Barry Mann, who wrote it with Gerry Goffin.
 It was originally released as a single on the ABC-Paramount label (10237).

 Lyrics

 In this song, Mann sings about the frequent use of nonsense lyrics in doo-wop music, and how his girl fell in love with him after listening to several such songs.

 Examples of the type of song referred to include The Marcels' version of "Blue Moon" (in which they sing "Bomp bomp ba bomp, ba bomp ba bomp bomp" and "dip-de-dip-de-dip") and The Edsels' "Rama-Lama-Ding-Dong", both of which charted earlier the same year.
 The spoken section is a reference to the song "Little Darlin'" by the Diamonds.
 "Boogidy shoo" can be found in the lyrics to "Pony Time" by Chubby Checker, released earlier that year.
 Mann was backed up by the Halos, a doo-wop group of its own renown that had a single top-40 hit with "Nag" and also sang on Curtis Lee's hit "Pretty Little Angel Eyes."

-"Who Put the Bomp" is an example of a song about the genre it belongs to, in this case doo-wop.
-This is accentuated by the fact that Mann is a songwriter singing about songwriters.